 |---|---|

-| Reduced Stress | Family members are more confident in their decision-making. |
+| Reduced Stress | Family members feel more confident in their decision-making because they know what you would have wanted. |

-| Better Decision-Making | Decisions align more closely with your wishes. |
+| Better Decision-Making | Decisions align more closely with your actual wishes and values, rather than guesswork. |

-| Improved Family Dynamics | Open discussion reduces potential conflicts. |
+| Improved Family Dynamics | Open discussion reduces the potential for family disputes and disagreements about your care and finances. |

 Alternatives to LPA